-Oil rises towards top of recent trading range as OPEC cuts output
+Oil rises as OPEC aims for deeper output cuts

-Oil rose on Tuesday after exchange data showed hedge funds placing record bets on North Sea and U.S. crude as OPEC production cuts tightened supply.

-Benchmark Brent futures were up 50 cents at $56.58 a barrel by 0930 GMT.
-U.S. light crude was up 50 cents at $53.90, having risen by about 0.5 per cent in a shortened session on Monday because of a U.S. national holiday.
+U.S. light crude was up $1.00 at $54.40, having risen by about 0.5 per cent in a shortened session on Monday because of a U.S. national holiday.

+The Organization of the Petroleum Exporting Countries and other producers outside the group agreed in November to cut output by about 1.8 million barrels per day (bpd) in an effort to drain a glut that has depressed prices for over two years.

+The cuts have spurred a speculative move into crude oil that has pushed prices towards the top of their recent ranges.

 Money managers now hold the highest volume of net long Brent futures and options on record, InterContinental Exchange data showed on Monday, betting on higher prices to come as OPEC and other key exporters reduce production.